Coronavirus: India reports 28,204 new cases in last 24 hours, lowest in 5 months

 The total number of vaccine doses administered in the country has reached 51,45,00,268, the Union health ministry said.
 A total of 54,91,647 doses were administered in the past 24 hours.

-Here are some other updates today:
+Here are some other updates of the day

 - Canada has announced that it will extend a ban on passenger flights from India till September 21 on account of the Covid-19 risk, Reuters reported.
 The country had first imposed the ban on April 22, and has since extended it multiple times.